EastonThewes/taren/Taren (World)/Regions/Caerwyn/Regions/Vaeldrin/Vaeldrin Settlements/Rivermere/The High Council of Vaeldrin.md

 - Secret ballots may be used to allow councilors to vote without external pressure.
 - Extraordinary situations (war, economic crisis) may allow the First Merchant temporary emergency powers, but normal council procedures resume once the crisis passes.
 - Voting is rarely purely ethical.
 Bribes, economic leverage, blackmail, political pressure all play a factor.
-## Leadership
+## Electing a High Speaker
-- The council is lead by the [[High Speaker]], which is elected every five years by council vote.
+- The [[High Speaker]] is directly elected by the [[Council of Nine]] through a formal vote.
+- A candidate must receive two thirds majority (6 of 9) to be appointed.
+- The Council may not appoint one of their own members without first giving up their seart
 - The [[High Speaker]] acts as the city's  chief diplomat and head of state
 ## Committees and Offices
 - [[The Guild Oversight Committee]] regulates trade, sets tariffs, arbitrates inter-guild disputes